evgenyneu/Auk/README.md

 If you need to assign a delegate to the scroll view please do so before accessing `scrollView.auk` property.

+## Respond to image tap

+Here is what you need to do to add an image tap handler to the scroll view.

+1. In the Storyboard drag a *Tag Gesture Recognizer* into your scroll view.
+1. Show assistant editor with your view controller code.
+1. Do the control-drag from the tap gesture recognizer in the storyboard into your view controller code.
+1. A dialog will appear, change the *Connection* to *action* and enter the name of the method.
+1. This method will be called when the scroll view is tapped.
+Use the `scrollView.auk.currentPageIndex` property to get the currently selected page index.

 ## Demo app

 The project includes a demo iOS app.

 <img src='https://raw.githubusercontent.com/evgenyneu/Auk/master/Graphics/Screenshots/auk_demo_ios_app_2.jpg' width='414' alt='Auk pages scroll view demo iOS app'>

 ## Alternative solutions